 Ecology and habitat

-A crepuscular and nocturnal species which are active at dawn and for several hours after dusk.
+A nocturnal species, with crepuscular tendencies, being particularly active at dawn and for several hours after dusk.
 Whitaker's skinks are active over a very narrow climatic range, with capture rates at Pukerua Bay indicating that the temperature preference for activity is 15-20°C. Gravid females will sun bask.

 Largely unknown; observations of captive animals indicate that the species prefer to live solitarily (D. Keall, personal communication, October 18, 2016).
 Males are likely to show aggressive behaviour towards other males, especially during the breeding season.
 Neonates (babies) are independent at birth.

 Like the majority of Aotearoa's skink species, the Whitaker's skink is viviparous, giving birth to litters of up to five young in April.